This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Activision Blizzard (NYSE:ATVI)

-- Microsoft Console Revenues: We currently expect Microsoft console revenues to decline in 2013, and thereafter increase to $1.52 billion by the end of the Trefis forecast period as the X-Box 720 is released and Activision develops games for the new console.
-The aggressive growth is based on the strength of the Call of Duty and other popular franchises on the XBox 360.
-However, if the Call of Duty franchise fails to impress gamers in the future and Microsoft console revenues drop to $0.79 billion by the end of the Trefis forecast period, there could be a downside of 10% to our Trefis price estimate.
-Conversely, if Call of Duty carries the growth that it has shown historically and reaches $2.32 billion by the end of the Trefis forecast period, there could be an upside of 10% to our Trefis price estimate for Activision Blizzard.
+- Microsoft Console Revenues: We currently expect Microsoft console revenues to increase in 2014, and thereafter increase to $2 billion by the end of the Trefis forecast period.
+The aggressive growth is based on the strength of the Call of Duty and other popular franchises on the XBox One.
+However, if the Call of Duty franchise fails to impress gamers in the future and Microsoft console revenues drop to $0.79 billion by the end of the Trefis forecast period, there could be a downside of 20% to our Trefis price estimate.
+Conversely, if Call of Duty carries the growth that it has shown historically and reaches $2.32 billion by the end of the Trefis forecast period, there could be an upside of 6% to our Trefis price estimate for Activision Blizzard.

 Activision Blizzard is a worldwide online, PC, console, handheld, and mobile games publisher.

-Activision develops and publishes video games on various consoles, handheld platforms and the PC platform through internally developed franchises and license agreements.
-Activision currently offers games that operate on the Sony PS3, Sony PS2, Nintendo Wii, Microsoft Xbox 360 console systems; Nintendo DS, Nintendo DSi and Sony PSP handheld devices; the PC; Apple iPhone, iPad and other mobile devices.
+Activision develops and publishes video games on various consoles, handheld platforms, and the PC platform, through internally developed franchises and license agreements.
+Activision currently offers games that operate on the Sony PS3, Sony PS4, Nintendo Wii, and Wii U, Microsoft Xbox 360 and Xbox One console systems, Nintendo DS, Nintendo DSi and Sony PlayStation Vita handheld devices, the PC, Apple iPhone, iPad, and other mobile devices.

 Blizzard is the leader in terms of subscriber base and revenues generated in the subscription based massively multiplayer online role-playing game (MMORPG) category.
 Blizzard internally develops and publishes PC-based computer games and maintains its proprietary online game related service, Battle.net.